Rabbi Elliot Dorff, Ph.D., is visiting professor of professional skills at the

 its commission on philosophy and its commission to write a new Torah commentary

 for the Conservative movement.
 His papers have formulated the validated stance

 of the movement on infertility treatments and end-of-life issues.
 His Rabbinic

-Letters on human sexuality and poverty have become the voice of the movement
+Letters on human sexuality and poverty have become the voice of the

-Jewish Philosophy and the Jewish Law Association.
+Academy of Jewish Philosophy and the Jewish Law Association.